 When you are a total beginner, some translation is going to occur.
-As you advance in your French studies, try as much as possible to avoid it.
+As you advance in your French studies, try as much as possible to avoid translating.

-Translating adds a huge step in the process of speaking (“Idea –> English –> French” versus just “idea –>French”).
+Translating adds a huge step in the process of speaking:

-It makes your brain waste time and energy and will fool you into making a mistake when the literal translation doesn’t work – which is unfortunately often the case in French!
+It makes your brain waste 30% more time and energy and will fool you into making a mistake when the literal translation doesn’t work – which is unfortunately often the case in French!

 So if you don’t translate, what should you do?

 Try as much as possible to link the new French vocabulary to images, situations, feelings and NOT to English words.When you learn the French expression “j’ai froid”, picture being cold, bring up the feeling, and link the French words to this sensation, not to the English translation.Click to Tweet

 And never change the English sentence to adapt it to the French – “ah, Ok, the French say “I HAVE cold”…